-The nurse-midwifery specialty is accredited by the Accreditation Commission of Midwifery Education (ACME) through July 2019.
+The NMW education program is accredited by the Accreditation Commission for Midwifery Education to offer doctoral (DNP) and master's-level (MS) education and a post-graduate certificate through July 2019.

 Accreditation Commission for Midwifery Education